 - 2. Provide evidence that there are no known means of accomplishing the same purpose or purposes more economically, by describing the next best alternative.
 Click here to enter text. - 3.
 Document all sources and report all costs and benefit data using current data, (commodity prices, recreation benefit prices, and wildlife prices as prescribed by the Director) using both dollar values and other units of measurement when appropriate (environmental, social, cultural, data improvement, etc.).
-The period of analysis for economic feasibility studies shall be fifty (50) years or with prior approval of the Director, up to one hundred (100) years [T261 CH 2 (005)]. - Describe any relevant cost information including, but not limited to the engineering and inspection costs, capital construction costs, annual operation and maintenance costs, and replacement costs.
+The period of analysis for economic feasibility studies is the project life, up to fifty (50) years; or, with prior approval of the Director up to one hundred (100) years, (Title 261, CH 2 005).
+Click here to enter text. - 3.A Describe any relevant cost information including, but not limited to the engineering and inspection costs, capital construction costs, annual operation and maintenance costs, and replacement costs.
 Cost information shall also include the estimated construction period as well as the estimated project life (005.01).
-Click here to enter text. - Only primary tangible benefits may be counted in providing the monetary benefit information and shall be displayed by year for the project life.
+Click here to enter text. - 3.B Only primary tangible benefits may be counted in providing the monetary benefit information and shall be displayed by year for the project life.
 In a multi-purpose project, estimate benefits for each purpose, by year, for the life of the project.
-Describe any intangible or secondary benefits separately.
-In a case where there is no generally accepted method for calculation of primary tangible benefits describe how the project will increase water sustainability, such that the economic feasibility of the project can be approved by the Director and the Commission (005.02).
-Click here to enter text. - All benefit and cost data shall be presented in a table form to indicate the annual cash flow for the life of the proposal, not to exceed 100 years (005.03).
-Click here to enter text. - In the case of projects for which there is no generally accepted method for calculation of primary tangible benefits and if the project will increase water sustainability, the economic feasibility of such proposal shall be demonstrated by such method as the Director and the Commission deem appropriate (005.04).
-Click here to enter text. - 4.
-Provide evidence that sufficient funds are available to complete the proposal.
+Describe intangible or secondary benefits (if any) separately.
+In a case where there is no generally accepted method for calculation of primary tangible benefits describe how the project will increase water sustainability, in a way that justifies economic feasibility of the project such that the finding can be approved by the Director and the Commission (005.02).
+Click here to enter text. - 3.C Present all cost and benefit data in a table to indicate the annual cash flow for the life of the project (005.03).
+Click here to enter text.

+3.D In the case of projects for which there is no generally accepted method for calculation of primary tangible benefits and if the project will increase water sustainability, demonstrate the economic feasibility of such proposal by such method as the Director and the Commission deem appropriate (005.04).
+(For example, show costs of and describe the next best alternative.)
 Click here to enter text.